LightInTheDarkNight/startup/notes.md

 - By Attribute: "\[attribute(optional: =value)]"

 ##JS Notes
+###Using Node
+- use -e and "" to run written scripts
 ###Node packages
 1. Create your project directory
 1. Initialize it for use with NPM by running `npm init -y`